walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery-format.md

 The executable option retains a SHA-256 fingerprint of the validated bytes.
 The record is fetched again before import; a changed fingerprint invalidates the option.
-The destination is rechecked against current host policy and device capabilities.
+The destination is rechecked against both retained minimums and current host policy/device capabilities.
 Native import must preserve the original public key and imported origin.
 A fresh signature is independently verified against that public key before activation.
 Native generation attestation cannot be replayed or manufactured from a recovery record.